pawl/raspberry-pi-1u-server/README.md

 ## Hardware Setup

-1. Install the Raspberry Pi's in their Flirc Cases and add labels with numbers to the cases.
+1. Install the Raspberry Pi's in their Flirc Cases.
 Make sure you put the bottom on the case before adding the screws.
+1. Add labels with numbers to the tops of the cases.
-2. Cut 8x 6" lengths of standed wire, strip the ends,
+1. Cut 8x 6" lengths of standed wire, strip the ends,
-3. Start to lay out the Raspberry Pi's, switch, and power supply breakout board in the chassis.
+1. Start to lay out the Raspberry Pi's, switch, and power supply breakout board in the chassis.
 Don't plug the power supply into the wall yet.

 TODO